Email us at email@example.com

-Professional and Generic Skills (PGS) – Frequently Asked Questions
+Professional and Generic Skills (PGS) – frequently asked questions

 What happens if I have to miss a day of PGS?

 We set up this programme to offer a full and comprehensive overview of all the added value learning you’ll need as you progress towards a substantive post in the NHS.
-For this reason we ask you to sign up for all six modules at the point of registration, and to make attendance an absolute priority.
+For this reason we ask you to sign up for all seven modules at the point of registration, and to make attendance an absolute priority.

 However, we recognise that life can sometimes get in the way, and so if you are obliged to miss a day (due to sickness, or other extenuating reasons) then you must let our administrator know so that she can report back to HESW.
 HESW will follow up all absenteeism, usually with your clinical supervisor at work.